Can a Christian Lose Their Salvation?

 My wife and I were asked to leave a church we were members of, because the pastors were upset that we were telling church members that they were eternally secure.
 That was a very painful time for us.
 We were not trying to divide the church members and the staff, but were trying to help assure church members that Christ would never leave them, no matter what.
 Isn’t that what the Bible teaches us and what God wants us to know?

 One of the main reasons that so many teach that you can lose your salvation, is because they do not have a full understanding of what salvation is.
 I have asked many people what their understanding of salvation is?
-Most of the time the response I heard most was "Jesus died for my sins".
+The response I hear most is "Jesus died for my sins".
 While this is an absolute truth, it is only half of the gospel.

 We have a bigger problem than being a sinner in need of forgiveness.
 We are born spiritually dead, separated from God, in need of life.
 That happened the day that Adam and Eve disobeyed God's one and only command to Adam, "You are free to eat from any tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.”
 (Genesis 2:16-17).

 And guess what Adam and Eve did?
-Yep, they did exactly what God told Adam not to do.
+Yes, they did exactly what God told Adam not to do.
 That day, the whole human race was given a spiritual death sentence.

 "The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit."